E-Invoicing in Europe 2026 - The Big Bang: Belgium, France, Poland and What It Means for UK Sellers

 Every one of these countries is pursuing the same goal: eliminate VAT fraud, speed up document flows and build a digital tax infrastructure.
 The common denominator is the European standard EN 16931 - a semantic data model that defines what information an e-invoice must contain.
 It is the foundation of interoperability across the Union.

 But the technical implementations differ.
-Belgium uses Peppol, Poland has KSeF with its own XML, Spain is expanding SII, and France is building an ecosystem of certified platforms with Factur-X. For businesses operating across multiple countries, this means you either need one tool that handles all formats or integrations with local systems in each country.
+Belgium uses Peppol, Poland has KSeF with its own XML, France is building an ecosystem of certified platforms with Factur-X, and Spain - once its mandate arrives in 2027 - will rely on the Facturae format (separate from its existing SII and Verifactu regimes).
+For businesses operating across multiple countries, this means you either need one tool that handles all formats or integrations with local systems in each country.

 What this means if you sell cross-border through Stripe